Some common minerals in terrestrial rocks are rare or inconspicuous in meteorites

-There is no type of meteorite in which quartz would be evident without the aid of a petrographic microscope and a petrographic thin section.
+There is no type of meteorite in which quartz (silica, SiO2) would be evident without the aid of a microscope and a petrographic thin section.
 It takes skilled petrographers considerable effort to find and identify silica minerals in meteorites.
-With regard to quartz, Rubin (1997a) mentions it only in the discussion of enstatite chondrites, eucrites, and basaltic shergottites, all rare types of meteorites.
+With regard to quartz, Rubin (1997a) mentions it only in the discussion of enstatite chondrites, eucrites, and basaltic shergottites – all uncommon to rare types of meteorites.
 Enstatite chondrites and eucrites contain minor amounts (a few percent, at most) of free silica (tridymite, cristobalite, and quartz).
 Less than 1% of all known meteorites are enstatite chondrites and <1% are eucrites.
-In the basaltic shergottites (~0.05% of meteorites, but quartz has only been reported from a few), it is an accessory mineral (<1% of volume).
+In the basaltic shergottites (~0.05% of meteorites, but quartz has only been reported in a few), it is an accessory mineral (<1% of volume).
 (See e.g., Shergotty in the Mars Meteorite Compendium.)
 Some other achondrites contain trace amounts of the silica polymorphs, tridymite and cristobalite.

 Magnetite (Fe2+Fe3+2O4) and hematite (Fe3+2O3) are oxides of iron.
 Magnetite occurs as a trace to minor mineral in several kinds of meteorites.
 Rubin (1997a) states that it is the “principal oxide phase in the CK chondrites,” a rare type of meteorite (0.3%).
 Geiger and Bischoff (1995) found that the modal abundance of magnetite ranged from 1% to 8% in the 19 CK chondrites that they studied.
 Thus, a large CK chondrite with 8% magnetite might deflect a compass needle.

 “Although hematite blueberries have not been reported in martian meteorites, grains of hematite do occur” (Rubin and Chi, 2017).
-Hematite does not occur naturally in other meteorites, but occurs in many meteorites, e.g., iron finds (Buchwaldt (1977) as a terrestrial weathering product.
+Hematite does not occur naturally in other meteorites, but occurs in many meteorites, e.g., iron finds (Buchwaldt, 1977), as a terrestrial weathering product.
 Iron rust is mainly hematite.
 Most meteorites contain iron metal.
 That metal will begin to rust soon after the meteorite falls.
 Any meteorite that looks rusty or has reddish staining probably contains some hematite, but a freshly fallen meteorites will not contain hematite.
 Not all hematite is rusty colored; some is gray.
 Iron oxide-hydroxides such as goethite, akaganéite, and lepidocrocite are also rare-to nonexistent in freshly fallen meteorites.